keonho-kim/MyCompetitions/Notebooks-By-Competition/2022-Dacon-Code-Similiarity/README.md

 In this case, total train process for 3 epochs takes about 24 hrs, it was horrible.
 (This why I did not take awesome ensemble methods in this competition.)

-Well, now that I think about it, it may better to use larger dataset (I abandoned significant size) and train only one epoch for 24hr is a better idea.
+Well, now that I think about it, using larger dataset (I abandoned significant size) and train only one epoch for 24hr is a better idea.

 It may.. take.. at least one week to produce one ouput but concrete.

+### Comment

+The winning team applied ensemble, I might think that they have additional resources - such as personal GPU.

+These days, all the competitions requires to use personal setups.
+This may indicate that the most of participants are enough competitive compared to 3, 4 years.

+Colab was enough in the past, but this would be not true I think.
+This is not a clear idea, however, I think students who want to persue their career in the field of DS are mandated to spend more money on using server or GPU.

+During my the master's degree, I was fortunate - I had been allowed to use super computer for free due to my master's project.
+I hope as many people can have such chance.